Ofendor/Cybersecurity.Portfolio/README.md

 <pre><code style="color: #ff3f31;">1 print("Kia ora koutou!")</code></pre>

 <p style="font-size: 13px;">
   Hello everyone and welcome to my Cybersecurity profile.
 My name is Emilio, and I'm based in Aotearoa, New Zealand.
-Here, I aim to showcase my journey as a Cybersecurity and Netwoek Engineer student.
+Here, I aim to showcase my journey as a Cybersecurity and Network Engineer student.
 </p>
 <p style="font-size: 13px;">
   As proof, I have included numerous portfolio activities that will track my hands-on work with Kali Linux, Python, SQL and database management, data packet sniffing and analysis, generating reports following security frameworks and compliances like NIST, and many other security tasks.
 I also actively participate in hacking academies/hubs hosted by TryHackMe and Hack the Box.